 James Morgan QC is a highly-regarded commercial practitioner, with particular expertise in the fields of restructuring and insolvency, company and commercial dispute resolution.
-He has a wealth of trial experience and considerable expertise in applications for interim relief, including freezing orders and injunctions.
+He has a wealth of trial experience (including cross-examining experts) and considerable expertise in applications for interim relief, including freezing orders and injunctions.
 James is featured as a leader in his fields of expertise by both Chambers UK Bar and The Legal 500 UK Bar.
-James also sits as a Recorder of the County Court, and has recently been appointed as a Deputy High Court Judge.
+James also sits as a Deputy High Court Judge (Chancery) and as a Recorder of the County Court.

 James has a leading reputation for handling a wide range of restructuring and insolvency matters.
 A client quoted in Chambers UK Bar 2019 describes him as “very good at insolvency – he’s one of the go-tos.
 He’s extremely intelligent and his knowledge of the law in that area is second to none.
 He is good with clients and highly approachable.
 He’s happy to speak to the clients and find a commercial solution.”